Research Process: Applying for external funding

 - As soon as you plan to submit a grant proposal, Create a project on Worktribe (WT).
 WT can only be accessed

-from with the University or by using VPN if outside the University.
+from within the University or by using a Managed Laptop Service and/or Virtual Desktop Service if outside the University.

 - Creating a project will notify the R&IM and SRIO, but you may also want to contact them directly to have a discussion about the project and funder